SAP-archive/karydia/docs/development-and-gardener-setup.md

 In a Gardener setup, you might want to install karydia in both the shoot cluster and in the shoot's control plane (i.e. the shoot's namespace in the seed cluster).
-Installation instructions for the latter differ from the general installation and are explained below (plus some additional configuration of demo OPA policies).
+Installation instructions for the latter differ from the general installation and are explained below.

 Two independent karydia installations make sense if you want to separate concerns, for example to split policies configured by the operator